HaroldF415/dev_notes/algorithms.md

 ### 1.1-4

-How are the shortest-path and traveling-salesman problems given above similar?
+How are the "shortest-path" and "traveling-salesman" problems given above similar?
 How are they different?

 ### 1.1-5